-As a minister, you know that 2023 was full of challenges.
-Inflation has been a significant burden, and the fundraising, staffing, and operations of your ministry are likely high on your mind.
+As a minister, you know that 2024 was full of challenges.
+Inflation alone took a toll.
+Items that cost your church \$100 just five years ago now cost \$123.
+And, this is in a period when tithes and offerings themselves aren't keeping up with inflation.
 Meanwhile, constant changes in the legal and regulatory environment can be dizzying.

-Below are just a few of the most significant recent developments over the past year.
-However, to stay current on the latest news and trends affecting you and your ministry, we encourage you to check out ECFA's regularly updated News page on ECFA.org, and please follow us on YouTube, LinkedIn, or Facebook.
+Below are a few recent developments you may wish to keep in mind as you close out the books on 2024.
+However, to stay current on the latest news and trends affecting your ministry, we also encourage you to check out ECFA's regularly updated News page, as well our annual State of Giving report, our updated "Answering Your Overtime Questions" eBook, and our new "4 Essentials for Integrity in Fundraising Appeals" eBook.
+These resources-and many more-are available at ECFA.org.
+Also, please stay in touch with us on LinkedIn, Facebook, and YouTube.